 "Oh, well, probably should've stayed home then."
 And with that, he was gone.

-This one was my favourite to actually do: simple, efficient, cathartic and just a good solid laugh.
+This one was my favorite to actually do: simple, efficient, cathartic, and just a good solid joke.

-I was navigating my way to the bar, fairly sweaty and dishevelled at this point, when – without warning or introduction – another man started rubbing himself on me.
-When I turned to face him, he smiled and leaned towards my ear.
+I was navigating my way to the bar, fairly sweaty and disheveled at this point, when—without warning or introduction—another man started rubbing himself on me.
+When I turned to face him, he smiled and leaned toward my ear.
 I opened my mouth and let out a loud, high-pitched scream.

 He frowned, and quite aggressively asked: "What's wrong with you, love?
 What's your problem?"
 To which I continued screaming.
 It didn't take long before he gave up.

 When I ran this one past my boyfriend he said the guys would just lie.
 But surely when faced with questions about family history, five-year plans, and how many children they want, men would simply run away, as they do in every sit-com ever?

 They didn't.
 Whether they were lying or not, this one was the least effective and actually led to some really interesting conversations.

 "My mom has to see you with me, you know," one guy said.
 "Once she sees your love for me, she'll love you too."

 When I asked about children, another man said, "As many as God will give me."